A.E.Herbert Page 2

 The version in green, shown immediately below has an "enclosed" headstock and carries a badge stating Model C, this presumably having a superior specification to the open headstock Model C shown in a contemporary advertisement.

 Should any reader have an A.E.
-Herbert wood lathe or wood-working machine (or copies of contemporary advertisements) the writer would be delighted to have pictures for use in the Archive..
+Herbert wood lathe or wood-working machine (or copies of contemporary advertisements) the writer would be delighted to have close-up photographs for use in the Archive..